Popular culture: History

 In the past, folk culture functioned analogously to the popular culture of the masses and of the nations.

-The phrase "popular culture" was coined in the 19th century or earlier.
+The phrase popular culture was coined in the 19th century or earlier.
 Traditionally, popular culture was associated with poor education and with the lower classes, as opposed to the "official culture" and higher education of the upper classes.

 With the rise of the Industrial Revolution in the eighteenth and nineteenth centuries, Britain experienced social changes that resulted in increased literacy rates, and with the rise of capitalism and industrialization, people began to spend more money on entertainment, such as (commercialised) public houses and sports.
 Reading also gained traction.
 Labeling penny dreadfuls the Victorian equivalent of video games, The Guardian in 2016 described penny fiction as "Britain's first taste of mass-produced popular culture for the young".
 A growing consumer culture and an increased capacity for travel via the newly invented railway (the first public railway, Stockton and Darlington Railway, opened in north-east England in 1825) created both a market for cheap popular literature and the ability for its distribution on a large scale.
 The first penny serials were published in the 1830s to meet the growing demand.

 The stress on the distinction from "official culture" became more pronounced towards the end of the 19th century, a usage that became established by the interbellum period.

-From the end of World War II, following major cultural and social changes brought by mass media innovations, the meaning of "popular culture" began to overlap with the connotations of "mass culture", "media culture", "image culture", "consumer culture", and "culture for mass consumption".
+From the end of World War II, following major cultural and social changes brought by mass media innovations, the meaning of popular culture began to overlap with the connotations of mass culture, media culture, image culture, consumer culture, and culture for mass consumption.

-The abbreviated form "pop" for "popular", as in "pop music", dates from the late 1950s.
-Although the terms "pop" and "popular" are in some cases used interchangeably, and their meaning partially overlap, the term "pop" is narrower.
-Pop is specific to something containing qualities of mass appeal, while "popular" refers to what has gained popularity, regardless of its style.
+The abbreviated form pop, as in pop music, dates from the late 1950s.
+Although the terms pop and popular are in some cases used interchangeably, and their meaning partially overlap, the term pop is narrower.
+Pop is specific to something containing qualities of mass appeal, while popular refers to what has gained popularity, regardless of its style.

+Global Pop Culture Influences

+Japanese Pop Culture Influence

+In the 1970s, Japan's post- World War II "liberated" nationalism yielded a cultural shift that started a movement towards technological and financial innovation.
+Over time, this techno-nationalism produced global phenomena such as Sony and Matsushita (now Panasonic)'s software in Hollywood Studios, the Walkman, large-scale advertisements, and more.

+This movement also created the Kawaii culture.
+Kawaii was first introduced into popular vernacular in 1914 by Tamaki Kishi in an advertisement for her feminine, chic boutique.
+Since then, it has slowly taken on a life of its own as the word used to describe all things cute, adorable, or lovable and is widely intertwined with aspects of Japanese culture, especially characters such as manga icons, Pokémon, and, most notably, Hello Kitty.
+This "cult of cute", fronted by companies such as SanRio and Nintendo, appealed to large audiences that spread to East Asia and the West.
+Today, kawaii culture has a major impact on popular culture worldwide.